ImperialCollegeLondon/virtual_ecosystem/docs/source/using_the_ve/core_settings/overview.md

 This section contains detailed explanation of the core simulation settings.
 It will be significantly expanded in future, at present in contains:

+* A detailed overview of the [core simulation configuration options](../core_configuration.md) for the Virtual Ecosystem.
 * An explanation of the [different ways that static models can be setup](./static_models.md).